-Senior Executive Vice President.
-General Counsel and Corporate Secretary
+Senior Executive Vice President, General Counsel and Corporate Secretary

-Mr. Hoffman was appointed General Counsel and Corporate Secretary of Radian in 2008.
-Mr. Hoffman also provides executive oversight for the Company's compensation and human resources and government relations functions.
+Mr. Hoffman was appointed General Counsel and Corporate Secretary of Radian in 2008 and Senior Executive Vice President in January 2018.
+In addition to serving as the Company's General Counsel and Corporate Secretary, Mr. Hoffman also provides executive oversight for the Company's enterprise risk management and information security functions and has provided executive oversight over other enterprise functions in the past, including our government relations function from 2017 through 2021 and human resources function from 2011 through 2020.
 Prior to joining Radian in 2005, Mr. Hoffman practiced in the Corporate and Securities Group of Drinker Biddle & Reath LLP in Philadelphia.
 Mr. Hoffman also currently serves as our Corporate Responsibility Officer.